GraceGrider272/BAE-305_Project_Mushroom-/docs/report.md

 </figure>

 The mixing mechanism then blends the materials for a specified duration, which the user can adjust based on the media being prepared.
-The mixing system design—including motor selection and gate configuration—is detailed in **Figure 3 (Mechanical Drawing of Mixer Assembly)**.
-Additional system features include empty-hopper indicators, safety measures such as enclosed moving parts, and the ability to disassemble key components for cleaning, as highlighted in **Figure 4 (Detailed Components Diagram)**.
+The mixing system design—including motor selection and gate configuration—is detailed in **Figure 3-whatever (Mechanical Drawing of Mixer Assembly)**.
+Additional system features include empty-hopper indicators, safety measures such as enclosed moving parts, and the ability to disassemble key components for cleaning, as highlighted in Hardware.

 Overall, the prototype satisfies key functional requirements: accurate dispensing, automated operation, and user-friendly control, while remaining compact and appropriate for small-scale testing and demonstration.
 Despite its simplified form, the model effectively captures the core functionality of a full-scale automated mixer and provides a solid foundation for future enhancements, including hydration integration and additional sensing capabilities.